John Boyd Thacher State Park: Geology

 The Helderberg Plateau comprises a series of limestones of early Devonian age and is one of the most fossiliferous regions in the United States.
-The park is a window in to New York's geological history, as the rocks here take us back in time hundreds of millions of years.
 In the 1800s, some of the world's most renowned pioneering geologists, such as Charles Lyell and Amos Eaton, visited this location due to its robust fossil assemblage.
-During this time James Hall, New York's first state paleontologist, frequently visited the Heldeberg Escarpment, making observations and documenting the unique fossil assemblage.
+During this time James Hall, New York's first state paleontologist, frequently visited the Helderberg Escarpment, making observations and documenting the unique fossil assemblage.
 In the 1930s, Winifred Goldring, New York's state paleontologist and the first female state paleontologist in the nation, continued the work of pioneering geologists and in 1933 wrote a guide to Thacher State Park that is still in use to this day.

 The escarpment features rocks of the Upper Silurian and Upper and Middle Ordovician ages resting below the Devonian rocks.
 At the base of the escarpment, the Schenectady beds are visible.
 The Rondout "waterlime" or dolomite overlies the Schenectady beds and is most pronounced below Minelot Falls.
 The escarpment consists primarily of the Manlius Formation at the base, which is overlain by the Coeymans Formation.
 The Manlius Formation contains stromatoporoids and abundant desiccation features, notably prism cracks.
 The Coeymans Formation is a more massive limestone, appears bluish in color, and contains corals and brachiopods, notably gypidula coeymansensis.
 The gradational contact between the Manlius and Coeymans Formations represents a transgression, or rise in sea level.
 Overlying the Coeymans Formation, at the top of the escarpment, the Kalkberg Formation contains brachiopods and crinoids and is interpreted as even deeper marine deposits.
 The New Scotland Formation contains interbedded shale and sandstone; an exposure is found in Minelot Creek, up creek of the Paint Mine parking area.
 The Becraft Formation overlies the New Scotland Formation and is a coarse-grained limestone with abundant crinoid debris; it is best exposed in the northern section of the park near Carrick Road, where an unconformity separates the Becraft and overlying Oriskany Sandstone.
 Due to its predominant limestone bedrock, the park features karst topography which includes numerous disappearing streams, caves, sinkholes, and grikes.
 The park contains about 40 caves.
 The longest documented cave is Hailes Cave.
 This cave has 3,700 feet of mapped passages with about 2 miles of potentially unmapped passages.
-The park also contains glacial features, common to this region, in the form of striated bedrock and glacial erratics.
+The park also contains glacial features, which are common to this region, in the form of striated bedrock and glacial erratics.